Minor American Revolution holidays: Holiday

 The anniversary of the victory was celebrated locally starting in 1777 when it was known as Palmetto Day or Sergeant Jasper's Day.
-(The latter name was a reference to a colonial soldier who had rushed into the fight to save the fallen battle flag during the battle).
+(The latter name referred to a colonial soldier who had rushed into the fight to save the fallen battle flag during the battle).
 The anniversary became known as Carolina Day for the first time in 1875.
-The anniversary remained popular until the mid-20th century but eventually began to fall out of favor.
+The anniversary remained popular until the mid-20th century but eventually fell out of favor.
 Regardless, the day continued to be marked by the tradition of playing the tune of "Three Blind Mice" at noon at St. Michael's Episcopal Church (Charleston, South Carolina).
 In 1995, Charleston historical groups helped reinvigorate the celebration of Carolina Day to help raise awareness of South Carolina's and Charleston's role in the Revolutionary War.

-While the holiday has not regained the popularity it once enjoyed, it remains an official holiday in South Carolina although not marked by office closings.
+While the holiday has not regained the popularity it once enjoyed, it remains an official holiday in South Carolina, although not marked by office closings.
 According to South Carolina Code Ann. sec.
 53-3-140, "June twenty-eighth of each year, the anniversary of the Battle of Sullivan's Island in 1776, is declared to be 'Carolina Day' in South Carolina."

 Founder's Day

 Founder's Day originated from a proclamation by the United States Continental Congress on October 11, 1782, in response to Great Britain's expected acceptance of its defeat in the American Revolutionary War.
 The war did not formally end until Congress ratified the Treaty of Paris on January 14, 1784.

-The purpose of the proclamation was essentially to thank God for America's good fortune in the Revolutionary War.
+The purpose of the proclamation was to thank God for America's good fortune in the Revolutionary War.
 This did not form the basis for Thanksgiving Day as it is known presently in the United States.
 Congressional and presidential declarations named several days of thanks each year throughout the Revolutionary War period and after.
 This particular day of thanks falls on November 28.